EttusResearch/uhd/host/docs/usrp2.rst

 Fortunately, the USRP-N Series can be booted into a safe (read-only) image.
 Once booted into the safe image, the user can once again load images onto the device.

+The safe-mode button is a pushbutton switch (S2) located inside the enclosure.
-To boot into the safe image, hold down the reset button while power-cycling the device.
+To boot into the safe image, hold-down the safe-mode button while power-cycling the device.
-The reset button is a pushbutton switch (S2) located inside the enclosure.
+Continue to hold-down the button until the front-panel LEDs blink and remain solid.

+When in safe-mode, the USRP-N Series will always have the IP address 192.168.10.2

 ------------------------------------------------------------------------
 Setup networking